I Know (Seo Taiji and Boys song): Promotion

 On April 11, 1992, the trio debuted on MBC's talent show with their song "I Know", and got the lowest rating from the jury; however, the song and album of the same name became so successful that it paved the way for other songs of the same format.
 The birth of modern K-pop has been since largely attributed to their first televised performance on the talent show from that day.
 The song's success was attributed to its new jack swing-inspired beats and memorable chorus, as well as innovative lyrics which dealt with the problems of Korean society.
 Their footsteps were followed by a wave of successful hip hop and R&B artists like Yoo Seung-jun, Jinusean, Solid, Deux, 1TYM and Drunken Tiger.

 Seo and bandmates' outfits for the promotional cycle of "I Know" included vibrant streetwear such as oversized T-shirts and sweatshirts, windbreakers, overalls worn with one strap, overalls worn with one pant leg rolled up, and American sports team jerseys.
 Accessories included baseball caps worn backwards, bucket hats, and do-rags.
-Influenced by the videos for Technotronic's "Pump Up the Jam" (1989) and Snap!'s "The Power" (1990), the music video for "Nan Arayo" was directed by Ko Jae-hyung and features varying color saturation and chroma key editing, varying the angles of the dancers' bodies constantly.
+Influenced by the videos for Technotronic's "Pump Up the Jam" (1989) and Snap!'s "The Power" (1990), the music video for "I Know" was directed by Ko Jae-hyung and features varying color saturation and chroma key editing, varying the angles of the dancers' bodies constantly.
 In an internet survey conducted by MTV Korea in 2004, the video was ranked number 43 in their list of "Best 100 Korean Music Videos".